helloniki99/TaskExtraction-NLP-LLM/README.txt

 For Stanza: English models can be downloaded via stanza.download('en') For NLTK: Ensure you have the WordNet data (e.g., using nltk.download('wordnet')).

+Furthermore, inserting your own API-Keys, depending on the specific models at hand, is necessary to run the code.

 This repository is a work in progress.
 Updates and refinements will be made as new experiments are conducted and further improvements are developed.